 Rudeness: similar to the effects of the bluntness quirk, rudeness causes a character to be verbally insulting to others.
-Unlike someone who is merely blunt however, a rude person intends insult when it is offered; like a bully, they enjoy inflicting self-confidence issues, possibly to cover up their own.
-In order to rein oneself in, a character with this quirk must pass a Willpower ACT at a -2 RS for each level of rudeness taken.
+Unlike someone who is merely blunt, however, a rude person intends insult when it is offered.
+Like bullies, they enjoy inflicting self-confidence issues, possibly to cover up their own.
+To rein oneself in, a character with this quirk must pass a Willpower ACT at a -2 RS for each level of rudeness taken.

-Short Attention Span: characters with a short attention span are rather absent-minded.
+Short Attention Span: characters with a short attention span are absent-minded.
 They have a tendency to forget names, schedules, appointments, events, and anything else that isn't bright, shiny, and immediate.
-Without some sort of mechanism to help remember such (a note pad, a Blackberry ™, etc.), such a character attempts Intellect ACTs to recall things he or she needs to accomplish at a -2 RS.
+Without some sort of mechanism to help remember such (a notepad, a smartphone, etc)., such a character attempts Intellect ACTs to recall things he or she needs to accomplish at a -2 RS.

 Shyness: for any number of reasons, a shy individual has a hard time speaking up for themselves.
-This can be fear of ridicule or embarrassment, or perhaps a fear of crowds.
-In order to strongly voice one's opinion or otherwise speak in front of large groups of people, a shy individual must first pass a Willpower ACT roll at a -2 RS for each level of the shyness quirk that is taken.
+This can result from the fear of ridicule or embarrassment, or perhaps dread induced by crowds.
+To strongly voice one's opinion or otherwise speak in front of large groups of people, a shy individual must first pass a Willpower ACT roll at a -2 RS for each level of the shyness quirk that is taken.

 Vow: not just a simple promise, a vow is a solemn oath a character lives by.
 Perhaps they've dedicated themselves to completing some task or another, or wish to obtain justice (or vengeance).
 If forced to forego his or her vow for any length of time, a character will suffer per the action addict quirk, in relation to pursuing it.
 Staving off one's vow for a time requires a Willpower ACT at -2 RS for each level of this quirk taken.